 One of spring’s garden harbingers, rhubarb stems burst through soil early in the growing season.
 The tart, colorful stems grace pies and jams with tangy flavor that is typically tamed with sugar or teamed with sweet strawberries.

 A true perennial, rhubarb adds sculptural beauty to the garden with its blocky stems and large leaves.
 While leaves offer textural beauty, they’re not part of the harvest package.
 Rhubarb leaves contain high concentrations of oxalic acid and shouldn’t be eaten.
-When harvesting stems, remove leaves and add them to the compost pile.
+When growing rhubarb, harvest the stems, then remove leaves and add them to the compost pile.

 Rhubarb grows best in zones where the ground freezes in winter.
 Plants require an extended chilling period with temperatures below 40 degrees to produce a crop of stems.
 As a result, rhubarb is commonplace in gardens throughout the coldest sections of the country, although it can be grown as far south as Zone 7.